Video by Jeremiah P. Mensah

 Gossip

-A church filled with gossip, slander, and backbiting reveals the presence of an ungodly influence.
+A church plagued by gossip and slander displays an ungodly influence.
 It hurts innocent people and can drive them away for good.

-Jesus strongly warned against causing division in the church:
+Jesus issued a stern warning against causing division in the Church.

-“Every kingdom divided against itself is laid waste, and a divided household falls.
+“Every kingdom divided against itself is laid waste, and a divided household falls.” – Luke 11:17 (ESV)

 biblegateway.com

-Gossip is a work of the flesh that should have no place among believers, as 2 Corinthians 12:20 (NIV) makes clear.
+Gossip is a work of the flesh that should have no place among believers, as Galatians 5:19-21 makes clear.
+We must choose to build up rather than tear down God’s Church.

 3. False Prophets